Tesfaye Urgessa: Exhibitions

 Urgessa exhibited in "Oltre/Beyond" at The Uffizi Gallerie in Florence in 2018, and again in 2021.
 The Uffizi also hosts his work in its permanent collection, and "Von Denen Die Auszogen" at State Galerie Villa Streccius, in Landau Germany in 2019.

-Urgessa will represent Ethiopia at the 60th International Art Exhibition – La Biennale di Venezia in 2024, the first time that the country will be participating with a national pavilion.
+Urgessa represented Ethiopia at the 60th International Art Exhibition – La Biennale di Venezia in 2024, the first time that the country has participated with a national pavilion.